RobToombs/cucumber/README.md

 Project for getting into Cucumber/Gherkin tests and Jenkins!
 ---
-Execute tests using `./gradlew test` this will also update the [Cucumber Report](./target/cucumber-report.html)
+Execute tests using `./gradlew cucumberCli` this will also update the [Cucumber Report](./target/cucumber-report.html)

-Alternatively `./gradlew cucumber` will run execute cucumber runner, but this does not update the report.

 ---